Arochukwu: History

 They sojourned at various times, in places like Uturu, Ibeku, and Ihenta (now in Ohafia).
 They finally settled down in their present location.
 Although no archaeological research work was undertaken to validate the people’s traditions of origin, migration, and settlement; nonetheless oral evidence supports the assertion that the ancestors of Ihechiowa, together with those of Abam, Edda, Ohafia, and Ututu share cultural and linguistic relationships.

 Ututu people are a group of people inhabiting Ututu Clan in Arochukwu L. G A. of Abia State.
 The original boundaries of Ututu are - in the east by the Cross River and Isu Clan, in the South by Enyong and Itu Rivers / Creeks, in the North by Ihechiowa Clan and in the West by Arochukwu Clan and Nkana River / Iwerre Clan.

 The geographical area known as Ututu described above is named after the founder of the Clan Mazi Otutu Ezema.

 Historically, Ututu people were fierce and dreaded warriors.
 They gloried in war conquests, and participated much in mercenary and military policing duties across Eastern Nigeria.
 They were contracted across Igboland and beyond for defence purposes, on behalf of communities that were under oppression or annihilation from their neighbouring or far away enemies.
 Abam warriors were the pioneers of the popular Ikpirikpi Ogu, also known as Abam War Dance, that was adapted by the Ohafia clan as Ohafia War Dance and to Abriba clan as Abriba War Dance.
 Ututu was not alone in having a sophisticated military culture.
 Other clans around Ututu also developed this culture just like the Ututu people.
-Clans like Ohafia, Abriba,Abam,Edda, Alayi, Igbere etc also developed this warrior culture and they all, including Ututu built a regional military power bloc that the whole of Igbo land dreaded.
+Clans like Ohafia, Abriba, Abam, Edda, Alayi, Igbere etc also developed this warrior culture and they all, including Ututu built a regional military power bloc that the whole of Igbo land dreaded.
 Sometimes, these power bloc of warrior clans were utilised and exploited by the Aro people for their own Aro territorial expeditions across Southern Nigeria.
 It is speculated that without the Ututu warriors and other neighbouring Warrior clans like the Ututu, that there would have not been an Aro confederecy.
 Ututu people were not just warriors, but were also hardworking farmers and traders.

 It is perhaps Dr. C. O. Okoreaffia, a renowned anthropologist that best describes the stratification of Ututu Villages.
 According to him, Ututu is an autonomous community of 19 Villages.
 These Villages are zoned into four anthropological groupings, which have stood the test of settlement stratification from the very beginning of the Ututu settlement.
-The zones are in alphabetical order:

-Zone One: Ututu Akasi: made up of 5 villages, namely;